 I teach every student according to their own musical interests and goals.
 With beginners I start with the basics of guitar and music theory and quickly move into practical coaching and instruction that gets real time results.
 I work with advanced students to help them maximize their musical abilities in whatever musical outlet they are working and creating in.

 Best practice for teaching any student is to meet them where they are and break lessons into the smallest possible unit of learning so that the student feels confident and comfortable.
 The student needs many opportunities to play something correctly and may need something explained several different ways in order to understand it.

-Thousands of teachers can teach you rock guitar.
+Thousands of tutors can teach you rock guitar.
 Find private lessons closest to you.